How Do Pilots See at Night

 Aircraft carry multiple light systems for different purposes:

-• Taxi lights: For ground maneuvering
+- Taxi lights: Configured for ground maneuvering at lower speeds

 Navigation Aids